ghickman/tvrenamr/tvrenamr/README.markdown

 TV Renamr is a utility to rename TV shows based upon filenames or user input.

 # Requirements

-* Python 2.5+
+* Python 2.6+
+* PyYaml
 * The Interwebs

+# Installation

+## Python Package Index

+Make sure you have the python [setuptools](http://pypi.python.org/pypi/setuptools) package installed for your version of python (check with `python --version`).

+To install from the Python Package Index: `easy_install tvrenamr`

+## GitHub

+`git clone git://github.com/ghickman/tvrenamr.git`

+`cd tvrenamr`

+`python setup.py bdist_egg`

 # How To Use

-Run the script with: `python tvrenamr.py [options] file/folder`
+Run in your terminal of choice: `tvr [options] file/folder`

+## Config File

+For ease of use Tv Renamr uses a config file.
+By default it looks for it in `~/.tvrenamr/config.yml`, an example one is available [here](http://gist.github.com/586062).

-## Options
+## Command Line Options

+If you need more control or if theres a pesky file you need to test, then the command line options give you the most power.

+`-c` or `--canonical` - Set the show's canonical name to use when performing the online lookup.
+`--deluge` - Checks Deluge to make sure the file has been completed before renaming.
+`--deluge-ratio` - Checks Deluge for completed and that the file has at least reached X share ratio.
+`-d` or `--dry-run` - Dry run your renaming.
-`-e` or `--episode` - Set the episode number for a file.
-Cannot be used when renaming more than one file.
+`-e` or `--episode` - Set the episode number.
+Currently this will cause errors when working with more than one file.
-`--ignore-recursive` - Only use files from the root of the specified directory and do not enter any sub-directories.
+`-l` or `--log_file` - Set the log file location.
-`-l` or `--log_level` - Set the log level.
-Valid options are debug, info, warning, error and critical.
+`--log_level` - Set the log level.
+Options: debug, info, warning, error and critical.
 `--library` - Set the library to use for retrieving episode titles.
-This defaults to tvrage, but thetvdb is also available.
+Options: thetvdb & tvrage.
-`-n` or --name - Set the name of the name of the show to rename.
+`-n` or `--name` - Set the show's name.
+This will be used as the show's when the renaming is completed.
 `-o` or `--output` - Set the output format for the episodes being renamed.
-`--organise` - Automatically move renamed files to the directory specified with -r and organise them based on their show name and season number.
+`--organise` - Organise renamed files into folders based on their show name and season number.
+`--no-organise` - Explicitly tell Tv Renamr not to organise renamed files.
+Used to override the config.
-`-r` or `--renamed` - The directory to move renamed files to, if not specified the working directory is used.
+`-q` or `--quiet` - Don't output logs to the command line `-r` or `--recursive` - Recursively lookup files in a given directory `--rename-dir` - The directory to move renamed files to, if not specified the working directory is used.
+`--no-rename-dir` - Explicity tell Tv Renamr not to move renamed files.
+Used to override the config.
 `--regex` - The regular expression to use when extracting information from files.
 `-s` or `--season` - Set the season number.
-Cannot be used when renaming more than one file.
-`-t` or `--the` - Set the position of 'The' in a show's name to the end of the show name, i.e. 'The Wire' becomes 'Wire, The'.
+`-t` or `--the` - Set the position of 'The' in a show's name to the end of the file
-`-x` or `--exceptions` - Specify the location of an exceptions file.

 ### Examples

+* `tvr`
+* `tvr /path/to/a/directory/`
+* `tvr /path/to/a/file.avi`
-* `python tvrenamr.py --organise -r '/path/to/a/directory/' /path/a/directory/or/file/[the_file.avi]`
+* `tvr --organise -r '/path/to/a/directory/' /path/to/a/directory/[a_file.avi]`
-* `python tvrenamr.py --season=number --name=name /path/to/a/file/the_file.avi`
+* `tvr --season '1' --name 'chuck' /path/to/a/file/the_file.avi`

 ## Custom Regular Expressions